Order over $100 and get Free shipping in Canada

 Often a knee brace is helpful to protect your knee as you return to sports post injury and/or post operatively.
 Knee braces stimulate proprioception, which can help with muscle activation and performance.

-Unfortunately, finely tuned athletes can tear their ACL.
+Unfortunately, even finely tuned athletes can tear their ACL.
 However, there are few practical things that you can do to minimize the likelihood of having a season ending injury.

 Be physically fit.
 Do sport specific strength, plyometrics and balance exercises prior to the start of the season.
 Warm up before your first run.
 Ensure your equipment is in good working order.
 Call it a day before your muscles are fatigued.
 Learn good body mechanics for landing off jumps.
 Ski within your capabilities.